Books Set on a Form of Transportation

 Book Summary

 Marian Graves was only an infant when she was rescued from a sinking ocean liner in 1914.
-She was raised along with her brother, James, in Montana, where they first encounter the miracle of flight when bi-planes pass through town.
+She was raised along with her brother, James, in Montana, where they first encountered the miracle of flight when bi-planes passed through town.

 In addition to Marian’s story, you’ll follow actress Hadley 100 years in the future as she plays the role of Marian in a movie.
 As Hadley digs deep into Marian’s life, you’ll see similarities in their self-determination despite their daily lives being so different.